Code-Institute-Submissions/EAmbrozas-brass-monkey-barbers/README.md

 >As a Returning Visitor, I want to find a way to get in contact with the organisation.

 <ul>
-    <li>Contact Section will provide the user with a number of contact options with the main option beeing a form that the user could fill out and secondary will be social links to Facebook and Instagram.</li>
+    <li>Contact Section will provide the user with a number of contact options with the main option being a form that the user could fill out and secondary will be social links to Facebook and Instagram.</li>
 </ul>
 <br>

 >As a Returning Visitor, I want to know where is the organisation located.

 <ul>
-    <li>The website will have an imbedded map that the user could zoom in or zoom out on to view organisations location.</li>
+    <li>The website will have an embedded map that the user could zoom in or zoom out on to view organisations location.</li>
 </ul>
 <br>